 In mid-July or early August, most of the Tsleil-Waututh and other Coast Salish groups travelled to the Fraser River to catch and dry the most favoured type of salmon: sockeye.
 During this time, people would visit, exchange news of relatives, and form alliances.
 We also harvested and dried large volumes of berries during the summer.

 After the Fraser River run finished in the fall, Tsleil-Waututh families would congregate in camps on the Indian, Capilano, Seymour and other rivers to fish for pink and chum salmon.
 Most of the catch was dried for winter use or trade.
 By December, families returned to their winter villages with the provisions collected throughout the year, and the cycle began again.

-Today our nation is 500+ people strong and growing.
+Today our nation is 600+ people strong and growing.
 We draw on the knowledge of our ancestors to remedy past wrongs, reclaim our territory and traditions, and advance into a bright future.
-We assert our Aboriginal rights and title and put the Tsleil-Waututh face back on our traditional territory in all we do.
+We assert our Aboriginal rights and title and put the Tsleil-Waututh face back on our traditional territory in all that we do.

 As always, we remain committed to caring for and healing our traditional territory.
 Our stewardship ensures Tsleil-Waututh participates in all planning and development on our traditional territory, so once-abundant resources can be restored, protected and used sustainably.
 And we are rebuilding our culture and environment so future generations can thrive as our ancestors have.

 We now mandate a stewardship review of all proposed water, land, and resource plans to ensure proposals in our territory support sustainability and deliver benefits to our community.

 We have mapped fish migration routes, elk herd locations, old growth forests, ancestral villages, art sites, and more in our territory.

 We continue to negotiate for a treaty agreement with Canada and British Columbia (started in 1994).